Current Career Opportunities

 - Hart House Finance Committee

-- Theatre Volunteers
+- Hart House Theatre Volunteers

-- Hart House Singers
+- Hart House Clubs & Committees

-Hart House Student Ambassadors
+Hart House Student Ambassador

 Are you outgoing, fearless and friendly?
 Do you love going to campus-wide events?
 Do you like trying new things and meeting new people?
-If so, we’re looking for you to become a Hart House Student Ambassador!
+If so, we’re looking for you to become a Hart House Student Ambassador.

 - Must be a U of T student–we appreciate diversity, all are welcome!

 - Knowledge of and/or interest in Hart House programming activities